 The whole thing started with me buying a used SAAB on Italian plates.
 A nice car, not very expensive, and big enough in case anyone is giving away a few freezers :-)

 So, how did the papermill start?
-Well, I had a look at CERN's pages, and saw that "the delays for obtaining green number plates are about 10-14 weeks."
+Well, I had a look at CERN's pages (Update: sorry, the link is dead), and saw that "the delays for obtaining green number plates are about 10-14 weeks."
 This scared me off a bit, as I understood that I could get the normal French plates as soon as the paperwork was done.
 Oh, naïve youth!

 - Proof that the car has passed a French "control technique" (technical control) less than two(?) months ago.
 The Italian document was no good, even if it was two weeks old.

 - Proof of the sale of the car.
-The paper can be found at the Hotel de Ville (town hall) or at the Gex sous-prefecture (sub prefecture).
+The paper can be found at the Hotel de Ville (town hall; update: sorry, the link is dead) or at the Gex sous-prefecture (sub prefecture).
 The paper must be filled with lots of technical details about the car, and you'll probably need to have a look under the hood for some of the numbers.
 However, most information can probably be found in the original description which follows the car.

 The sous-prefecture didn't accept the values from the Italian document, but anyway they gave me a temporary (3 weeks duration) carte grise, and instructed me to get a "certificate de conformite" (certificate of conformity [to French regulations]) from SAAB.
 I had to pay SAAB €120 for this (apparently this is a government tax).
 I also had to give SAAB basically all the information I had.
 After a few weeks, I received a "certificate de conformite partielle" (partial certificate of conformity).
 I took it to the sous-prefecture, and they told me I needed a complete "certificate de conformite".
-They took the certificate, and sent it to DRIRE (Directions Régionales de l'Industrie, de la Recherche et de l'Environnement).
+They took the certificate, and sent it to DRIRE (Directions Régionales de l'Industrie, de la Recherche et de l'Environnement; update: sorry, the link is dead).

 Now something fairly important should be mentioned about the temporary carte grise: It is renewable forever (three weeks at a time), and you only have to pay the €23 fee the two first times you get one!
 This was a surprise, as it means you will never need a permanent carte grise.
 However, going to Gex every three weeks and waiting in a line there might not be the best use of your time.
 Also, observe that the third and consecutive